 - the officer gained or attempted to gain personally from the wrongdoing, see CH98660, or

 - the company is insolvent or likely to become insolvent, see CH98670.

-These officers are known as ‘liable officers’ in this guidance.
+These complany officers are known in this guidance as ‘liable officers’.

 You cannot recover more than 100 per cent of the penalty from the company and its liable officers.
 See CH406200 for guidance about how to apportion the penalty between the liable officers.